lucasrodcosta/nginx-studies/sendfile/README.md

 ![Nginx HTTPS](/sendfile/img/nginx_https.png)

-From the strace logs we can see the read and write operations in operational system
+From the strace logs we can see the read and write operations in operating system:

 ![strace read HTTPS](/sendfile/img/strace_read_https.png)
 ![strace write HTTPS](/sendfile/img/strace_write_https.png)